PowerweaveInc/tasty-flaky/README.md

 # `tasty-flaky`

-This provides [`tasty`](https://hackage.haskell.org/package/tasty) integration for flaky tests, which are tests that are known to fail intermittently.
+This provides [`tasty`](https://hackage.haskell.org/package/tasty) integration for flaky tests, which are tests that are known to fail intermittently. [`tasty-flaky`](https://hackage.haskell.org/package/tasty-flaky) can be installed from Hackage.

 ## Example usage